dorfire/pkg-perf-webapp/README.md

-# py-pkg-perf-webapp
+# pkg-perf-webapp

-Runs `pip install -r ...` with an arbitrary set of packages, while timing the operation.
+Runs `pip install ...` or `npm install ...`, with an arbitrary set of packages, while timing the operation.